New Essay on Transformation in Prison from Our Comrade Clinton Walker

 While we build a movement to bring people home from PA prisons, we must also foreground the important work carried out by incarcerated people in transforming their own lives.
 Many people are incarcerated on wrongful convictions, but most people are incarcerated, because they harmed people in the community in some way.
 As such we must lift up models where incarcerated people are able to help each other make amends and change for the better.

 People change themselves in spite of the prison not because of it.
-Importantly they also mentor and support others in making a positive change.
+Importantly they also teach and support others in making a positive change.
 People help each other make a change.
 Despite claims of 'rehabilitation' the prison system is just an instrument of dehumanizing punishment that upholds the racial order and disciplines working class and poor communities.
 As a place that subjects people to ongoing violence and trauma, it makes members of our communities worse not better.
-Mentorship and support among incarcerated people on the inside is a light in this darkness.
+Leadership and mutual aid among incarcerated people on the inside is a light in this darkness.
 These transformative justice practices must be foundational to our movement as we seek to end mass incarceration and build a system based on healing instead of retribution.

 In this spirit we are happy to share this sharp, candid and brilliant essay by our good friend, comrade and client Clinton Walker.